seansanghalee/MP1/README.md

 extract necessary data and display them to the window.

 ###Packet
-There is a struct type named Packet that holds the message taken from user input.
+There is a struct type named Packet that stores the sender's process ID and the message taken from user input.
 It is then encoded using gob and sent through TCP network connection.
 ```
 type Packet struct {
-    Message string
+    Source, Message string
 }
 ```